It's 2020, Google is still the undisputed king of Search Engines. (92.95% worldwide market share as of November 2019.)

-So knowing how Google works (more or less), and how to get a better ranking in the Google SERPs is what puts food on the table of 99.99% of SEO professionals.
+Knowing how Google works and how to get a better ranking in the Google SERPs is what puts food on the table of 99% of SEO professionals.
 Even then, Google holds a few mysteries with SEOs, especially when it comes to using Google’s advanced search operators.
 Here's the most important part...

-You might not know you could use them to do your job more efficiently.
+You could use them to do your job more efficiently.

 For example: When gauging the amount of content dedicated to a specific topic, you can quickly filter out 90% of simple mentions.